Stable envelopes for slices of the affine Grassmannian: T -equivariant geometry

 \subsubsection{Combinatorial descripltion of weight multiplicities}

-As previously, let $X=\Gr^{ \ucolambda }_{\comu}$ and$ {\comu}$ and $\ucolambda$ are such that they satisfy conditions in \refThm{ThmSymplecticResolutionExistence}, so $X$ is smooth.
+As previously, let $X=\Gr^{ \ucolambda }_{\comu}$ and$ {\comu}$ and $\ucolambda$ be such that they satisfy conditions in \refThm{ThmSymplecticResolutionExistence}, so $X$ is smooth.
 We want to describe weight multiplicities in the tangent space to $p \in X^\T$ with a corresponding sequence of coweights

 where we assume usual conditions $\sigmai{0} = 0$ and $\sigmai{l} = \comu$ and do not write $p$ explicitly in the notation for $\sigmai{}$.